-Her art became less evocative when she moved to Niger, Africa at age 23 where she started painting full time.
+Her art became less evocative when she moved to Niger, West-Africa at age 23 where she started painting full time.
 With her African inspired art she has had multiple successful solo shows, part of which also contributed to a charity or cause to help the local population.

 May 2022: Hidden by Soul - New York, U.S. (group show)